dsanson/ssh-pandoc-wrapper/README.md

-## The Problem and the Solution
+## The Problem

 [Pandoc] is not easy to install in every environment.

+## A Solution

 One way to use pandoc without having it installed is to use a copy installed on a remote server over ssh.
 For example,

     $ cat foo.markdown | ssh example.com "pandoc -t html"